Francis Ona: Early life

-Francis Ona was born on 15 February 1953 on Bougainville Island in Papua New Guinea.
-In his village, Guava, on the area which would be leased for the future Panguna mine, Ona inherited secondary land rights from his father.
-It is not known if he acquired primary ownership from his mother.
+Francis Ona was born on 15 February 1953.
+He was a member of the Naasioi language group and a native of Guava, a village in Central Bougainville, where he had inherited secondary land rights from his father.
+It is unclear if he inherited any primary land rights, which among the Naasioi are inherited matrilineally from one's mother.
+When Ona was born, Bougainville was part of the Kieta District in the Australian-administered Territory of Papua and New Guinea, but many Bougainvilleans were dissatisfied with Australian governance.

+In 1972, production began at the Panguna mine while Ona was a student at Rigo High School.
+The open-pit copper mine was established on resumed Naasioi land despite resistance from the indigenous landowners.
+It was highly lucrative for its Australian owners and the Papua New Guinea government but the locals saw little of the benefits.

 Ona was trained in mine surveying at the Papua New Guinea University of Technology in Lae.
 He had practical studies in Madang in 1974, where he met his cousin's sister-in-law Elizabeth.
 The following year, Elizabeth came to Bougainville.
 Ona took her to Guava and they married, despite his parents' initial objections to his wife being a "redskin", from the mainland.
 They would have five children before 1988.
 Ona briefly returned to his studies in 1976, before his mother's death in October brought him home permanently.

 Ona got employed as a pit surveyor for Bougainville Copper (BCL), who operated the Panguna mine, in November 1976.
 After a decade in the position, Ona applied to work as a haul truck driver instead.
 BCL records indicate that, because he was performing poorly, Ona's supervisor "counselled" him to transfer.
 They add that Ona "reluctantly" accepted the downgraded company housing of his new role.